|

 Like many of you, we are frustrated about these wars.
 Like many of you, we said "We support the troops."

-After Jason left, we were sad and scared.
+We were sad and scared for the deployed soldiers and their families.
 We had to take action to fight these negative emotions.
-We needed to support Jason and "the troops."
+We felt like we needed to "support the troops."

 We asked ourselves, "What have we done to 'support the troops?'"